 Allow mobile wagering

-In no uncertain terms does the report emphasize the importance of allowing mobile and online sports betting.
+In no uncertain terms does the report emphasize the importance of allowing mobile and online sports betting in Colorado.
 However, the proposed framework specifies that all the activity, from the wagering to the server maintenance, must take place in-state.
 Players must physically set up their sports betting accounts at the resident casinos or tracks.

 Both casinos and racetracks can offer sports betting

 The DOR believes that all gambling venues in Colorado should have the ability to offer sports betting.
 This particular item is a guaranteed point of contention.
 Casino interests, which have traditionally held political serve in the state, want to reserve sports betting for themselves, rather than share with the horseracing people.

 Rather than displaying any of the vacillation seen in places like West Virginia or Washington, D.C., the DOR unequivocally repudiates the idea of paying money to the sports leagues to uphold integrity.
 State officials have gone so far as to challenge the sports leagues to prove they won’t just pocket the funds.

 Instead, the report expresses the view that integrity over betting should lie with the states.
 Quite reasonably, the DOR feels that its regulatory experience and framework is superior to any ad hoc program the leagues could form.

 Colorado betting limits may hamper growth and do little else